marcomerc/MTCNN_Final/README.md

 Upload another image name test1.jpg to replace the first image. rerun the tests.

+I have included an example of how the submission should look like.
+Your submission should have 4 images in total.
 ## Built With

 * [TesnsorFlow](https://www.tensorflow.org) - Machine Learning Library